Higher Connectivity of Tropicalizations

 Let $Z$ be an irreducible variety such that $\trop(Z) = H \cap \Sigma$.
 By induction on dimension, $\trop(Z)$ is $(d-1)$-connected through codimension one.
-The condition (c) above implies that every facet of $\trop(Z)$ is the intersection of a facet of $\Sigma$ with $H$, and every ridge of $\trop(Z)$ is the intersection of a ridge of $\Sigma$ with $H$.
+The condition (b) above implies that every facet of $\trop(Z)$ is the intersection of a facet of $\Sigma$ with $H$, and every ridge of $\trop(Z)$ is the intersection of a ridge of $\Sigma$ with $H$.
 This gives a natural inclusion of the facet-ridge hypergraph of $\trop(Z)$ into the facet-ridge hypergraph $G$ of $\Sigma$.
 By construction the resulting sub-hypergraph $G'$ of $G$ contains the vertices corresponding to $P$ and $Q$, but not the vertex corresponding to $F$ or any of its incident hyperedges.
 While $G'$ may contain some of the vertices corresponding to $\mathcal G \setminus \{F\}$, since $G'$ is $(d-1)$-connected, $G'$ with $\mathcal G \setminus \{F\}$ and their incident hyperedges removed is still connected, so there is a path between the vertices corresponding to $P$ and $Q$.
 There is thus a path between $P$ and $Q$ in $G$ not passing through the vertices corresponding to any element of $\mathcal G$. \end{proof}

-\begin{proof}[Proof of Claim~\ref{lem:oneClass}] Let $\Sigma$ be a balanced rational polyhedral complex of dimension $\geq 2$.
-As before we assume that $\Sigma$ is pointed.
-Let $P, Q$, and $F$ be distinct facets of $\Sigma$.
-We wish to show that $P \sim_F Q$.